TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 			somethere to receive data that has been processed where it wont be process it itself.
 			- if nojs for now may need to redirect to a nojs mvc page
 - find someway to seperate nojs so clear what is there and why but dont do it how its acheived here
+- use blazor pages for loading data initially and displaying it statically, and sending data. but if it requires interactivity in nojs such as sending back and forth validation, it will need an mvc page anyway to redirect too.
+Unless we manage state in some api or service.
+In this scenario its probably best just to take the blazor page and use it as a component in an mvc page, so it has the nojs routing.
+It can still be made as page and used as a component.
+- if replacing all blazor components with our own version, a nojs compatible and iaccessible interfaces would be nice. for example forcing minlength, maxlength, regex, on GB_TextInput to ensure if nojs some html validation is still available.

 #Delete editcontext notes
 - editcontext only on gb_edif form but cascade